-What should I do if I cannot make my Tapo device work with Alexa/Google Home?
+What should I do if I cannot make Tapo smart devices (smart plug, smart camera, smart lighting) work with Alexa or Google Home

 If the Tapo device can be controlled both locally and remotely, but fails to work with Amazon Alexa/Google Home, you can refer to the following steps to troubleshoot according to the problem you encountered.

 Step 1 Make sure you enter a correct TP-Link account and password.